naqtn/vrchat-feedback-boards-helper/browser-extension/README.md

 Both kinds of settings live in your browser's local storage; nothing is sent to any server.

+## Also see: cookbook of useful patterns

+[COOKBOOK.md](../COOKBOOK.md) (at the repository root) collects recipes that combine this extension with the companion VRChat search web page for common situations on the VRChat Canny site.

 ## Privacy

 This extension does not collect, transmit, or share any personal